Kimmicorn-glitch/WTC_/game/README.md

 ## How it works

-The game first asks for a positive integer to set the range.
+1. The game first asks for a positive integer to set the range.

-Level = max number possible.
+2. Level = max number possible.
 Secret number is randomly chosen between 1 and level.

-Start guessing
+3. Start guessing

-You guess numbers until you get the right one.
+4. You guess numbers until you get the right one.

-Too small?
+5. Too small?
 You get told.
 Too big?
 You get told.
 Exactly right?
-Game over!
+Game over, you win!

-- No nonsense inputs
+- No funny inputs

 - If you type letters or negative numbers, the game just ignores your mischief and politely asks again.